bevyengine/bevy-website/release-content/0.16/release-notes/unified_error_handling.md

 Moreover, if you're quickly swapping back and forth between development and production (that's Agile baby!), you might want those panics *back*, rather than having to dig through logs.
 What a mess!

-Bevy 0.16 introduces a new unified paradigm for error handling, to help you ship crash-free games (and other applications!) without sacrificing the loud-and-fast development that panics enable.
+Bevy 0.16 introduces a new unified paradigm for error handling to help you ship crash-free games (and other applications!) without sacrificing the loud-and-fast development that panics enable.

 The core ideas are pretty simple: